 04 February – Additional Notes

+Compared to my visits to the USA, where the rich/poor divide is easily seen in most cities, living in socialist Europe seems Ex10easy for declaring bankruptcy.
 For those who have declared bankruptcy, they’re allowed credit once again in a few short years.
-So even after declaring bankruptcy, some people really haven’t lost everything – being debt free means they’re better off.
 Things are tight, but life can go on as before.
-It’s at this point, when the sun begins to shine again, that their true heart for putting their Maker at the centre of the lives, is revealed.
+It’s at this point, when the sun begins to shine again, the idea of putting their Maker at the center of the lives, is revealed.
 This is the pattern that we see even as far back as Ancient Egypt in today’s chapter, and human nature remains the same today…

 Trouble/Storms hit >> In time, we’re brought to our knees >> When desperate for “divine intervention” we finally pray >> Relief comes as a direct result of our Maker’s compassion, to hear and answer our prayers >> Order is restored, the sun shines again over our lives >> We slide back into our “normal” ways without a need for God.

-The next reference to sin came at the destruction of cities of Gen18Sodom and Gomorra where the men of Sodom were “exceedingly wicked and sinners against the Lord”.[d]
+The next reference to sin came at the destruction of the ancient cities of Gen18Sodom and Gomorra where the men of Sodom were “exceedingly wicked and sinners against the Lord”.[d]
 So whatever they were up to, the “sin” must have been bad, because the concept is connected with another new term: “wicked”.
-History showed that death resulted from allowing sin to take over, and not working to push back sin.
+History showed that death resulted from allowing sin to take over and not working to push back sin.

 After that, the Creator kept Abimelech (a Philistine ruler) from unwittingly sinning against Sarah, Abraham’s wife[e]; Jacob, Abraham’s grandson, asked his cousin what sin he was being accused of[f]; Joseph, Jacob’s son, refused to sin by sleeping with his master’s wife[g]; and Rueben, Jacob’s oldest son, told his brothers not to sin against Joseph by selling him into slavery.[h]
+But Pharaoh, in today’s chapter, is the first recorded person to admit to “sinning” against the Creator God, and openly admitted that God was right and he was wrong.[i]
+Pharaoh is then the first to connect sinning with forgiveness which, in turn, leads to the removal of death. [v16-17]

 With all that said, the Creator isn’t limited to removing physical destruction around us, just to make us happy – like spoilt children who treat their parents as slaves to provide for all their whims.
 It’s much more complex than the here and now.
 HIStory is a global story from the beginning of time to eternity’s end, and it’s all about removing spiritual bankruptcy and ultimate death from us.[k]